paweldurkalec/paweldurkalec/README.md

 - :muscle::video_game::beers: Apart from coding I like gym, hanging out with friends and video games (https://steamcommunity.com/id/pawerq/)

-I'm looking for part-time job or internship starting from now or full-time during summer.
-Feel free to text me.

 <h3 align="left">Languages and Tools:</h3>